workframers/artemis/doc/06_the_local_store.md

 If we refresh our browser, everything should feel the same.
 But, under the hood the Mapgraph store has stored the Tatooine planet as a normalized entity based off of the ID `"cGxhbmV0czox"`.
-This means the any time time we get a GraphQL result that references a planet with the ID `"cGxhbmV0czox"` it will be reconciled with the values we've already got at the primary key.
+This means the any time we get a GraphQL result that references a planet with the ID `"cGxhbmV0czox"` it will be reconciled with the values we've already got at the primary key.

 Additionally, we can now run queries against that local store.
 In fact, we're already doing that by changing our fetch policy to `:local-then-remote`, but